 Indonesia’s dearth of infrastructure and lack of environmental education, in the context of its dense population and recent rapid development, has led to many areas lacking waste management facilities .
 As a direct result, the country’s rivers are extremely polluted.
 Indonesia is currently the world’s second-largest emitter of plastic waste into the ocean.

 The coastal area of Matarape Bay is no exception.
 Most of the village waste is tossed directly into the sea which, depending on tides, currents and storms, is then scattered along the coast.
 The damaging effects of plastic waste on the environment are numerous: marine animals confuse it with food or get trapped in it, it creates coral diseases, and in the long term, the waste breaks up into micro-plastic pellets that will take centuries to decompose.

-The mining companies carryint out the exploitation of mineral deposits in Konawe district do not create sediment ponds and do not perform any post-exploitation restoration of the mining sites.
-Almost none preserves the topsoil, the superficial layer of fertile soil, to replace it after exploitation of the site, as regulation requires.
-Previously exported crude, the ore must be processed in Indonesia since 2014, but many companies get exempted to this rule.
-The island of Sulawesi, and particularly the region of the Konawe, has a high potential of nickel ore, hinting at a potential decades-long exploitation in the future.
+The mining companies carryint out the exploitation of mineral deposits in Konawe district do not create sediment ponds supposed to retain the flow of sediments (particularly strong in the rainy season) and hardly carry out any restoration operations.
+Almost no operator preserves the topsoil, the top layer of arable land, to put it back at the end of exploitation, as required by law.
+Previously exported raw, the ore must be processed on Indonesian soil since 2014, but many companies obtain exemptions from this rule.

 The Acanthaster or "Crowns of Thorns" starfish